Three Steps to Finding Your Brand Voice

 Ask yourself this question:

-“If someone read our last Facebook update, without seeing our brand name or logo, would they know it was us?”
+"If someone reads our last LinkedIn update without seeing our brand name or logo, would they know it was us?"

-If the answer is, “nope, probably not,” then your brand voice needs some work.
+If the answer is, "Nope, probably not," your brand voice needs some work.

-In short, brand voice is how your brand represents itself to the wider world.
-There are two primary aspects that, when combined, give your brand content it’s unique voice: Style and Tone.
+In short, brand voice is how your brand represents itself to the broader world.
+There are two primary aspects that, when combined, give your brand content it's unique voice: Style and Tone.

 Style: Front and center in your brand voice

 This is how your content is written.
-Grammar, diction, sentence structure, et al. Style is based in large part on what you know about your target audience and their preferences.
-For example, if your audience consists mainly of upper management, decision makers, and C-suite folks, you might want to keep the style formal.
-Using professional language, complete sentences, and full paragraph structure; staying away from internet slang or abbreviations; and using clear, concise diction are all strong ideas here.
+Grammar, diction, sentence structure, et al. Style is largely based on what you know about your target audience and their preferences.
+For example, if your audience consists mainly of upper management, decision-makers, and C-suite folks, you might want to keep the style formal.
+Using professional language, complete sentences, and entire paragraph structure; staying away from internet slang or abbreviations; and using clear, concise diction are all strong ideas here.

-OTOH, if you’re targeting the rank and file software developer, using slang is probably not only fine, it actually shows that you get your audience and can help them connect with you and your content.
-Short, punchy sentences are awesome, too.
+OTOH, if you're targeting the rank-and-file software developer, using slang is probably acceptable; it shows that you get your audience and can help them connect with you and your content.
+Short, punchy sentences are fantastic, too.

 Tone: Follows style closely

-Technically a subcategory under style, tone has a feel all it’s own.
-Consisting of the attitude, or feeling, of the writing, the tone is what, well, sets the tone of your content.
+Technically a subcategory under style, the tone has a feel all it’s own.
+Consisting of the attitude or feeling of the writing, the tone sets the tone of your content.

 Humor is often seen as taboo in content creation.
-It absolutely is NOT true that you can’t make a joke, be witty, or even a tad sarcastic in your content.
-Look at Wendy’s Twitter feed for a great example of humor used right.
-We’re not saying that level of snark is appropriate in all settings, mind you.
-If you write mainly for B2B audiences, you might consider keeping on topic.
+It is NOT true that you can't make a joke, be witty, or even be a tad sarcastic in your content.
+Look at Wendy's Twitter feed for a great example of humor used right.
+We're not saying that level of snark is appropriate in all settings, mind you.
+You might consider keeping on the topic if you write mainly for B2B audiences.
 Maybe an occasional dad-level joke is enough to endear you to that audience and keep them reading.

 How to develop a brand voice of your own